 For me, the unfortunate downside of having spare time means that I have an opportunity to overthink, over-prepare and over-pack.
-The premise of heading into multiple countries for a long period, facing everything from jungle heat and rains to mountain temperatures and snow, as well as highly remote areas means much more than normal must be carried.
-Additional clothing, parts, tools and other items are needed, but the space on a motorcycle has limits, not only for space but more importantly weight.
-I am a minimalist when it comes to travel, less truly being more.
+The premise of heading into multiple countries for a long period, facing everything from jungle heat and rains to mountain temperatures and snow, as well as highly remote areas, means much more than normal must be carried.
+Additional clothing, parts, tools and other items are needed, but the space on a motorcycle has limits, not only for the space but more importantly weight.
+I am a minimalist when it comes to travel, with less truly being more.
 Many folks merely add more gear and more bags, strapping things all over their motorcycle until it is heavily overloaded and dangerous.
 All that gear can be vulnerable to street theft when stopped for a meal or a stretch of the legs and can be a burden physically and mentally.

 I spent my preparation time ruthlessly editing gear, buying lighter and/or smaller, saving any degree of weight or space possible.
 Anything that could do double duty was substituted.
 For the first time I am carrying a large amount of photo gear rather than my typical small travel system, since this trip would probably never be repeated.
 I also wanted to carry camp gear, mainly for shelter if stranded.
 My bike has three hard locking cases and I wanted to try and get everything in them if possible.
-Surprisingly, I was able to except the tent, which I put in a small waterproof duffle on the back seat.
+Surprisingly, I was able to, except the tent, which I put in a small waterproof duffle on the back seat.
 Despite this trip being the longest and most challenging I've ever faced, I must say it was probably the most minimally packed I've yet done.
 I brought more things than necessary, but then again I have no idea what daily use and routines will be.
-Editing always happens on a trip, so I'm sure a few things will be moved, tossed or donated along the way.
+Thinning out gear always happens on a trip, so I'm sure a few things will be moved, tossed or donated along the way.

 The exit for Texas Highway 255 finally came up after an hour of droning south past the endless flats of scrub mesquite.
 I'd decided to skip the long crossing lines in Laredo and go 25 miles north to the Colombia Solidarity Bridge crossing.
 The highway to Colombia has always been a toll road, but I was pleasantly surprised to see pieces of tape covering the word "toll"on every sign - an actual toll road that had paid for itself.

-Pulling under the inspection port on the Mexican side, I got my first red light and siren for inspection on any trip.
+Pulling under the inspection port on the Mexican side, I got my first red light and siren for inspection on any trip into Mexico.
 I climbed off the bike as the guard began a barrage of questions in Spanish, of which none I understood.
 I stuttered back "no hablo Espanol."
 He pointed to each locked case for me to open as he continued speaking Spanish.
 I wasn't sure what he was saying, so I randomly replied "Argentina", assuming he was asking where I was going.
 His eyes got wide and he shook his head as if I were crazy.

-For anyone entering Mexico, if you can get to the Aduana in Nuevo Laredo before 9 am, the lines are reasonable, but if not consider the Colombia crossing.
+For anyone entering Mexico, if you can get to the Aduana in Nuevo Laredo before 9 am, the lines are reasonable, but if not, consider the Colombia crossing.
 Colombia is about 30 miles north of Laredo and adds about 30 minutes each way, but bypasses the craziness of Nuevo Laredo and the hour or two it sometimes takes in the lines.
 Many times I have been through that crossing and there has been little or no people, except on holidays.

-Go to Inmigración first, present your passport, fill out the visa form you receive, return to immigration officer.
+Go to Inmigración first, present your passport, fill out the visa form you receive, return it to an immigration officer.
 He gives it back.
-Next, you take the immigration form, passport, your vehicle title (and/or registration), and drivers license to the little combination snack & copy kiosk.
+Next, you take the immigration form, your passport, vehicle title (and/or registration), and driver's license to the little combination snack & copy kiosk.
 Pay for copies with a few pesos.
 Next, take the copies and originals over to the Aduana window.
-You'll pay a $400 deposit for the moto ($200 if it's pre-2000 iirc) which is refunded upon checking out of the country, plus $29 fee, then $52 for the tourist visa.
+You'll pay a $400 deposit for the motorcycle ($200 if it's pre-2000) which is refunded upon exiting out of the country, plus $29 fee, then $52 for the tourist visa.
 Credit cards are accepted other than for the copies.
 You will receive paperwork and a windshield sticker.
 Keep every scrap of paper.
-The windshield sticker is supposed to be placed on the bike windshield, (HOWEVER, I have been told by other experienced travelers to simply leave it off, as it immediately and easily identifies you as a foreigner.
-I never put my sticker on, and have never been asked at any checkpoint.)
+The windshield sticker is supposed to be placed on the bike windshield, HOWEVER, I have been told by other experienced travelers to simply leave it off, as it immediately and easily identifies you as a foreigner.
+I never put my sticker on, and have never been asked at any checkpoint.
 Take the payment receipts back to Inmigración for proof of payment.
 The officer will give you the lower portion of the visa form.

-Monterey supplied flooded streets from a heavy rain, the congestion and excitement to counteract the earlier boredom and after weaving through the city and out the south side, I arrived about 3 p.m. in Santiago.
+Monterey supplied flooded streets from a heavy rain, with traffic congestion and excitement to counteract the earlier boredom of the highway and after weaving through the city and out the south side, I arrived about 3 p.m. in Santiago.
 I had to wait about 20 minutes for the hotel attendant to arrive to open the hotel.
-As I sat swigging water on the main square, an older distinguished gentleman pulled over on his scooter.
+As I sat swigging water on the main square, an older, distinguished gentleman pulled over on his scooter.
 He began speaking in Spanish then switched to English for my benefit.
 He talked of his other motorcycles and that he loved the scooter for running to the store.
 As we talked of my travels, he said “Mexico is a great and beautiful country, but I think the peoples is not so good.”
 It was his way of warning me to be careful as he rode off for an ice cream.